 It is beneficial to come to a mutual agreement on child custody

-It is in the best interest of all involved that parents agree on Custody and Parenting Time.
+It is in the best interest of all involved that parents agree on Legal Decision Making and Parenting Time.
 As research has shown time and again – the more cordial the divorce, the fewer permanent scares will remain.

 Arizona’s Superior Court Can Decide For You

-The Superior Court of Arizona has the best interest of the child in mind when determining custody and parenting time.
+The Superior Court of Arizona has the best interest of the child in mind when determining Legal Decision Making and Parenting Time.
 Once a divorce case starts, the parents, technically, hand over the authority to decide what’s best for their own children to a stranger – the judge.

 When Minor Children are Involved in a Divorce in Arizona